Katherine Kennicott Davis

-Katherine Kennicott Davis (June 25, 1892 – April 20, 1980) was an American composer, pianist, arranger, and teacher, whose most well-known composition is the Christmas song "Carol of the Drum", later known as "The Little Drummer Boy".
+Katherine Kennicott Davis (June 25, 1892 – April 20, 1980) was an American composer, pianist, arranger, and teacher, whose best-known composition is the Christmas song "Carol of the Drum", later known as "The Little Drummer Boy".

 Life and career

-Davis was born in St. Joseph, Missouri, on June 25, 1892, to Maxwell Gaddis Davis and Jesse Foote Barton.
+Katherine Davis was born in St. Joseph, Missouri, on June 25, 1892, to Maxwell Gaddis Davis and Jesse Foote Barton.
 She composed her first piece of music, "Shadow March", at the age of 15.
-She graduated from St. Joseph High School in 1910, and studied music at Wellesley College in Massachusetts.
-In 1914 she won the college's Billings Prize, a prize that is still offered each year to an outstanding Wellesley College music student.
-After graduation she continued at Wellesley as an assistant in the Music Department, teaching music theory and piano.
-At the same time she studied at the New England Conservatory of Music in Boston.
-Davis also studied with Nadia Boulanger in Paris.
-She taught music at the Concord Academy in Concord, Massachusetts, and at the Shady Hill School for Girls in Philadelphia.
+She graduated from St. Joseph Central High School in 1910.
+She then went on to study music at Wellesley College in Massachusetts.
+In 1914, she won the college's Billings Prize, a prize still offered each year to an outstanding Wellesley College music student.
+After graduation, she continued at Wellesley as an assistant in the Music Department, teaching music theory and piano; at the same time, she studied at the New England Conservatory of Music in Boston, Massachusetts.
+Davis also studied with Nadia Boulanger in Paris, France.
+She taught music at the Concord Academy in Concord, Massachusetts, and at the Shady Hill School for Girls in Philadelphia, Pennsylvania.

-She became a member of ASCAP in 1941. and was granted an honorary doctorate from Stetson University, in DeLand, Florida.
-Davis continued writing music until she became ill in the winter of 1979–1980.
+She became a member of ASCAP in 1941.

+Katherine Davis was conferred an honorary doctorate from Stetson University, in DeLand, Florida.

+Davis continued writing music until she became ill, in the winter of 1979–1980.
 She died on April 20, 1980, at the age of 87, in Littleton, Massachusetts.
-She left all of the royalties and proceeds from her compositions, which include operas, choruses, children's operettas, cantatas, piano and organ pieces, and songs, to Wellesley College's Music Department.
-These funds are used to support students studying performance.
+She left all of the royalties and proceeds from her compositions (which include operas, choruses, children's operettas, cantatas, piano and organ pieces, and songs), to Wellesley College's Music Department, to support students studying musical performance.

 Music

 Many of her over 600 compositions were written for the choirs at her school.
 She was actively involved in The Concord Series, multiple-volume set of music and books for educational purposes.
 Many of the musical volumes were compiled, arranged, and edited by Davis with Archibald T. Davison, and they were published by E.C.
 Schirmer in Boston.

 She wrote "The Little Drummer Boy" (originally titled "The Carol of the Drum"), in 1941.
 It became famous when recorded by the Harry Simeone Chorale in 1958: the recording went to the top of the Billboard charts and Simeone insisted on a writer's royalty for his arrangement of the song.

-Another famous hymn by Katherine Davis is the Thanksgiving hymn "Let All Things Now Living" which uses the melody of the traditional Welsh folk song The Ash Grove.
+Davis also wrote the Thanksgiving hymn "Let All Things Now Living", which uses the melody of the traditional Welsh folk song "The Ash Grove".